Controlled Analyses of Social Biases in Wikipedia Bios: Evaluation Results

 In \Fref{fig:african_american_eval} we present an \textit{attribute-specific} evaluation: SMD averaged across categories between articles about African American people and comparisons, under different matching methods (evaluations for other target groups in \Aref{sec:app_eval} show similar patterns).
 As in \Fref{fig:random_eval}, we generally do not exclude weak matches in order to have directly comparable target sets, though we do report SMD after this exclusion for \textsc{Pivot-Slope TF-IDF} in order to accurately reflect SMD in our final analysis data.
 We further note that if we discard weak matches for all methods, \textsc{Pivot-Slope TF-IDF} results in the least amount of discarded data.
 With the exception of \textsc{Propensity}, all methods improve covariate balance as compared to not using matching, and \textsc{Pivot-Slope TF-IDF} performs best.

-To supplement the quantitative results, we additionally provide qualitative results via UMAP \citep{mcinnes2018umap} which demonstrate that \textsc{Pivot-Slope TF-IDF} yields better comparison groups.
-Here, given a matrix $X \in \mathcal{R}^{n * k}$ consisting of $n$ articles (i.e., rows) and $k$ categories (i.e., columns), UMAP nonlinearly maps each article into a two-dimensional space that preserves nearest-neighbor geometry.
-While other nonlinear dimension reduction methods exist, UMAP is often preferred for its effectiveness in visualizing the data and assessing clustering structure, as demonstrated in other text-analysis work \citep{ochigame2021search,bolukbasi2021interpretability} and genomics \citep{becht2019dimensionality}.
-We set $X$ to be the matrix of TF-IDF weighted categories for all methods in order to obtain a global set of $n$ coordinates (one per article).
-More details are provided in \Aref{sec:app_umap}.
+To supplement the quantitative results, we additionally provide qualitative results via UMAP \citep{mcinnes2018umap}.
+Given a matrix $X \in \mathcal{R}^{n * k}$ with $n$ rows (i.e., articles) and $k$ columns (i.e., categories), UMAP nonlinearly maps each row into a two-dimensional space that preserves nearest-neighbor geometry.
+UMAP is often preferred over other nonlinear dimension reduction methods for its effectiveness in visualizing the data and assessing clustering structure, e.g., in text-analyses \citep{ochigame2021search,bolukbasi2021interpretability} and genomics \citep{becht2019dimensionality}.
+We set $X$ to be the matrix of TF-IDF weighted categories for all methods to obtain a global set of $n$ coordinates (one per article).
+Details are provided in \Aref{sec:app_umap}.

 \Fref{fig:umap_african_american} shows UMAP visualizations for African Americans.
 Without matching, the set of all comparison articles (A) has a distinctly different distribution of associated categories than articles about African American people (B), which motivates our work.
 Of the matching methods, \textsc{Pivot-Slope TF-IDF} (E) produces a comparison set with the most similar distribution of associated categories as those from articles of African American people.
 While \textsc{Number} (C) does also produce a similar category distribution, \Fref{fig:random_eval} demonstrates that this method favors articles with more categories. \textsc{TF-IDF} (D) performs particularly poorly.
 As this method overly-favors articles with too few categories, comparison articles with few categories appear in a disproportionate number of matches.